Theremingenieur/OpenThereminUNO/README.md

 Arduino UNO Software for the Open.Theremin.UNO

+- Work in progress
+- Trying to port back volume improvement from v3

 ### Don't click on the files!
-Click on the "Download ZIP" Button to the right or [Click here](https://github.com/GaudiLabs/OpenThereminUNO/archive/master.zip)
+Click on the "Download ZIP" Button to the right or [Click here](https://github.com/Theremingenieur/OpenThereminUNO/archive/master.zip)
 Then unpack the archive.

 ### Open Source Theremin based on the Arduino Platform